-Across the English speaking world literacy rates aren’t what they should be.
-In the USA, Australia and the UK there are significant numbers of children failing to learn to read as well as they should; 38%, 20% and 20% respectively.
+Across the English-speaking world, literacy rates aren’t what they should be.
+In the USA, Australia and the UK there are significant numbers of children underperforming in reading – 38%, 20% and 20%, respectively.

-With up to a third of the population not able to read a basic paragraph it is understandable why these governments see the importance of research into the basis of good readers and spellers.
+With up to a third of the population not able to read a basic paragraph, it is understandable why these governments see the importance of research on the basis of good reading and spelling.

 Furthermore, the Australian National Curriculum has phonics at the core of its language strand of the literacy curriculum.

-In 2005 the Rose Report reviewed how children were taught to read and write in England.
-The evidence for Synthetic Phonics was so overwhelmingly positive that the English government made it mandatory; schools MUST teach using Synthetic Phonics.
+In 2005, the Rose Report reviewed how children were taught to read and write in England.
+The evidence for synthetic phonics was so overwhelmingly positive that the English government made it mandatory; now schools must use synthetic phonics to teach reading.

-If a school fails to teach reading with Synthetic Phonics they will fail their government OFSTED inspection.
+If a school fails to apply synthetic phonics to teach reading, they will fail their government OFSTED inspection.

-The USA researched every major approach to teaching children how to read and concluded a systematic phonics instruction works best!
+The US researched every major approach to teaching children how to read and concluded a systematic phonics instruction works best:

 Know and apply grade-level phonics and word analysis skills in decoding words.Kindergarten and Year One Outcome

-The authors went on to look at the long term consequences of a foundation in Synthetic Phonics.
-Those children who were taught with Synthetic Phonics were, 7 years later, dramatically still ahead in both reading and spelling!
+The authors went on to look at the long-term consequences of a foundation in synthetic phonics.
+The children taught to read using synthetic phonics were, 7 years later, still dramatically ahead in both reading and spelling!”

 It can be seen that the gains made in word reading in Primary 1 had increased 6 fold by the end of Primary 7, going from 7 months to 3 years 6 months ahead of chronological age.
 The gain in spelling was 4.5 fold, going from 7 months to 1 year 9 months ahead of chronological age.A Seven Year Study of the Effects of Synthetic Phonics Teaching on Reading and Spelling Attainment, Johnston & Watson, 2005

-In other words, to develop reading skills, teaching students to sound out “C-A-T” sparks more optimal brain circuitry than instructing them to memorize the word “cat.”
+In other words, to develop reading skills, teaching students to sound out ‘C-A-T” spark’ more optimal brain circuitry than instructing them to memorize the word ‘cat.'”